-ICO, IDO, IEO - What is it, what is their difference and how to make money on it?
+ICO, IDO, IEO: what it is and how to make money on it

 ICO (Initial Coin Offering)